w3c/wot/WG/wot-wg-items.md

     * based on TD
     * imperatively
   * Define requirements & contracts between runtime and application (e.g. callback signatures and how to attach callbacks)
-* security model and policies
+* security model and policies for scripting runtimes
 * allow for structuring an interlinking of resources
 * language-independent definitions with examples e.g. in JS
 * concept of applications spanning multiple things resp. resources